sttp/Specification/Output/README.md

 * Wire Format: Binary
   * Includes a mapping of data point Guids to run-time signal IDs
   * Includes per data point ownership state, rights and delivery characteristic details

+## Data Point Structure

+> :construction: Lead with paragraph on purpose / value of the section - (1) what is a data point structure and (2) why have a data point structure / value?
+Next paragraph would be contents of section...

+... this section includes:

+* Identification - maps to 128-bit Guid, transport mapping should be small
+* Timestamp (required? could simply be a auto-incrementing counter)
+* Value - multiple native types supports
+* Flags - standardize minimal set of simple flags, complex state can be new data point

+> :tomato::question: SEC: Rather than require all data to be mapped into a predefined Data Point, the lowest level of the protocol that defines how data is serialized should be a free-form data block that is defined at runtime.
+Instead, the Data Point Structure should be more like:
+> * C37.118 Data Point Structure
+> * DNP Data Point Structure
+> * ICCP Data Point Structure
+> * IEC 61850-90-5 Data Point Structure
+> * Generic Time-Series Data Point Structure (Original Data Point Structure listed above)
+>
+> At some level, all measurements can be mapped to Generic Time-Series Data Point Structure, but they shouldn't be required to be from the get-go.
+This would allow the creation of a front-end data transport that could move any kind of time series data in its raw format and the consumer of the data can decide how to translate the data.
+This also means that these raw protocols could be encapsulated and transported over encrypted channels without requiring a stateful metadata repository to map all measurements to a GUID.

+> :thumbsup: JRC: I think this could be supported in an automated process (and perhaps starting with code) found in serialization technologies like Google Protocol Buffers.
+The openECA style data structure handling has been on my mind as a way to handle "mappings" of other protocols, basically as data structures like you mention.
+Cannot get away from some sort of Identification of the "instance" of a mapping though - even if the mapping ID defaulted to something simple.
+At a wire protocol level though, sticking to primitive types helps keep protocol parsing very simple - and- there are just too many other technologies that already exist to serialize data structures- STTP should not be trying to re-solve that problem.
+A consumer of STTP should be able to parse any packet of data even when what the data represented was unknown.

+### Data Point Value Types

+* Null
+* Byte
+* Int16
+* Int32
+* Int64
+* UInt16
+* UInt32
+* UInt64
+* Decimal (IEEE Standard 754-2008)
+* Double
+* Single
+* DateTime (need some thought on proper encoding, perhaps options)
+* TimeSpan (Tick level resolution, or better, would be ideal)
+* Char (2-byte Unicode)
+* Bool
+* Guid
+* String (encoding support for UTF-16, UTF-8, ANSI and ASCII)
+* Byte[]

+> :tomato::question: KEM: _Is decimal the same as float?_

+> :bulb: JRC: _Actually "decimal" is an IEEE standard data type, standard 754-2008 - I added that parenthetically above.
+It's a floating point number that doesn't suffer from typical floating point rounding issues - often used for currency operations.
+See here for more detail:_ https://en.wikipedia.org/wiki/Decimal_data_type

+> :construction: Need to determine safe maximum upper limit of per-packet strings and byte[] data, especially since implementation could simply _span_ multiple data points to collate a larger string or buffer back together.

+> :tomato::question: JRC: _Should API automatically handle collation of larger data types, e.g., strings and buffers?_

 ## Data Point Characteristics